 character varyingtypes.
 For more information, see Scalar Data Types for Google Standard SQL-dialect databases and PostgreSQL data types for PostgreSQL-dialect databases.

 What does the physical layout of the rows in the

 Singers table look like?
 The

-diagram below shows rows of the
+following diagram shows rows of the

-Singers table stored by contiguous (that is,
+Singers table stored by primary key

 Singers(4), with the data from the resulting splits